-In the event that any of the designated holidays fall on an off duty day, the employee shall be granted a day off at a time which is agreeable to the employee and the supervisor, or at the option of the employee, be granted payment equal to one day pay at his/her regular rate of pay.
+In the event that any of the designated holidays fall on an off-duty day, the employee shall be granted a day off at a time which is agreeable to the employee and the supervisor, or at the option of the employee, be granted payment equal to one day pay at his/her regular rate of pay.

-D. Paid Leave Time: Employees shall receive eight (8) hours compensatory leave credit for December 24 and December 31.
-Such compensatory leave time shall be taken off at a mutually agreeable time or paid in cash at the option of the Employer.

-E. Bereavement Leave:

-- 1. Permanent full time employees shall be allowed up to three (3) work days leave with pay in the event of the death of such employee's spouse or designated family partner (in accordance with reasonable rules and regulations adopted by the City for such designation of family partners, APM 2-37) or the death of the employee's or the employee's spouse's or family partner's Great-grandparents, Grandparents, Father, Stepfather, Mother, Stepmother, Children, Stepchildren, Foster Children, Grandchildren, Brother, Sister, Brother-in-Law, and Sister-in-Law, to be used within two weeks of the qualifying death, funeral, or memorial service.
-Extensions to the two week limitation may be approved after written request to the Chief of Police or his designee. - 2.
-In the event of the death of a member of the employee's family, other than those set forth in paragraph 1 of this section, leave may be granted at the discretion of the Police Chief and Personnel Director and such leave shall be charged against the compensatory time balance of the employee.
+- D. Paid Leave Time: Employees shall receive eight (8) hours compensatory leave credit for December 24 and December 31.
+Such compensatory leave time shall be taken off at a mutually agreeable time or paid in cash at the option of the City. - E. Bereavement Leave: - 1.
+Permanent full time employees shall be allowed up to three (3) workdays leave with pay in the event of the death of an immediate family member as listed above in the "Sick Leave" section.
+Such leave is to be used within two (2) weeks of the qualifying death, funeral, or memorial service.
+Extensions to the two-week limitation may be approved after written request to the Chief of Police or his/her designee. - 2.
+In the event of the death of a member of the employee's family, other than those set forth in paragraph 1 of this section, leave may be granted at the discretion of the Police Chief and Human Resources Director and such leave shall be charged against the compensatory time balance of the employee.
 In the absence of compensatory time, the leave may be charged to accrued sick leave.

-F. Military Leave:

-1. Employees who are duly enrolled members of the reserve components of the Armed Forces of the United States, shall be granted a leave of absence not to exceed three (3) weeks or a period of fifteen (15) work days in the calendar year for the purpose of attending duly ordered field camps of instruction or instruction from schools.
+In the event that the employee's compensatory time, vacation, and sick leave balances are exhausted, the Chief of Police or his/her designee may authorize up to three (3) days of vacation leave use from the vacation leave to be earned by the employee the following year and which would create a negative vacation leave balance until the end of the year. - F. Military Leave: - 1.
+Employees who are duly enrolled members of the reserve components of the Armed Forces of the United States shall be granted a leave of absence not to exceed three (3) weeks or a period of fifteen (15) workdays in the calendar year for the purpose of attending duly ordered field camps of instruction or instruction from schools.

-- 2. Employees who are called to duty by reason of national or international civil disobedience, disorder, or insurrection, shall be granted a leave of absence not to exceed three (3) calendar weeks or a period of fifteen (15) work days. - 3.
-Employees granted leave under paragraphs 1 and 2 of this section shall be entitled to reimbursement when their daily military salary is less than their regular daily salary from the Employer, in an amount equal to the difference. - 4.
-Any employee who has exhausted his/her leave under X (F) 1 or 2 in any calendar year and who needs additional leave during the federal fiscal year that "overlaps" the last one-quarter of the calendar year may use any or all of the military leave available for the subsequent calendar year for purposes of such additional leave; provided, however, that no such employee may use more than the leave available in the subsequent year.
+- 2. Employees who are called to duty by reason of national or international civil disobedience, disorder, or insurrection, shall be granted a leave of absence not to exceed three (3) calendar weeks or a period of fifteen (15) workdays. - 3.
+Employees granted leave under paragraphs 1 and 2 of this section shall be entitled to reimbursement when their daily military salary is less than their regular daily salary from the City, in an amount equal to the difference. - 4.
+Any employee who has exhausted his/her leave under Article X (F) 1 or 2 in any calendar year and who needs additional leave during the federal fiscal year that "overlaps" the last one-quarter of the calendar year may use any or all of the military leave available for the subsequent calendar year for purposes of such additional leave; provided, however, that no such employee may use more than the leave available in the subsequent year.